thomasedgemon/rpi_testing/notes.md

 probably devise some scheme that would let it run for weeks or months, technically it cannot run forever. so with that, lets just focus on squeezing speed out of this bad boy.

+at the end of the day, i decided to just power it from a regular wall outlet with mini-hdmi, which is where i was setting it up, anyhow. i only ended up running it for about ten seconds at a time, so power regularity wasn't any issue.

 dessert first:
-generic sieve found 54 million primes in 10s on a four core i7-7500 (2.4ghz) and 32gb ram with no optimizations whatsoever. segmented sieve highly optimized segmented sieve found 74 million primes in 10s on the raspberry pi zero 2w.
+generic sieve found 54 million primes in 10s on my aforementioned dev computer with no optimizations whatsoever. segmented sieve highly optimized segmented sieve found 74 million primes in 10s on the raspberry pi zero 2w.

 i started out with a half dozen varieties of a sieve: unsegmented, segmented, incorporating hardware limitations, etc, but given vibecode and cpp noob status, it was too much to troubleshoot, so i ended up just going with the one which seemed the most reliable and fastest.

+BUT, before anyone looks at the code, yes, it was vibe-coded. my spare time is limited, and i dont have the time to learn cpp this deeply and quickly for a very small personal project. and, as anyone who has done enough vibe coding knows, it's not without its hassles. gpt and claude struggle and have to be corrected constantly.
+AGI when???

 i'll talk abput all of the optimizations i did in a moment, but lets skip a little ahead and talk about data validation. since i dont know cpp nearly well enough to inspect the code directly, my low iq solution was to make another version of the